 Ants are the titans of insect industry.
 They are also pesky picnic-crashers and miniature invaders.
 Many of us know the plight of trying to keep them out of our homes, especially during the summer.
 While they can be annoying, they're generally not an insect we find ourselves afraid of.

-But there are those unlucky few that met with that kind of ant everyone knows exists but never wants to encounter.
-Solenopsis Invicta or the red imported fire ant (RIFA) is part of an invasive species that dominates areas of the southern and western United States - Alabama, Arkansas, Arizona, California, Delaware, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, New Mexico, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.
+But there is a breed of ant that everyone knows exists, but no one wants to encounter.
+Solenopsis invicta, the red imported fire ant (RIFA), is an invasive species that dominates areas of the southern and western United States - Alabama, Arkansas, Arizona, California, Delaware, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, New Mexico, Oklahoma, South Carolina, Tennessee, Texas, and Virginia.

 If you fall victim to their prey, you don’t have to suffer through it.
-Here are some simple ways to beat the “heat” caused by a fire ant:
+Here are some simple ways to beat the “heat” caused by a fire ant bite:

-- DO NOT SCRATCH!
-It will make it worse and leave you vulnerable to infection.
+- DO NOT SCRATCH.
+It will make the itch worse and leave you vulnerable to infection.

 - Ice the area, alternating 15-20 minutes on, 15-20 minutes off the sting.
-Don’t put ice directly on your skin and avoid heat.
-Use a cold towel or ice pack instead.
+Don’t put ice directly on your skin, use a cold towel or ice pack instead.
+Avoid the heat.

 - Raise the part of your body where you were stung to reduce swelling.

-- Apply hydrocortisone cream on your skin to relieve itching.
+- Applying hydrocortisone cream on your skin to relieve itching.

-- Take an antihistamine to manage minor, localized allergic reactions and itching.
+- Taking an antihistamine to manage minor, localized allergic reactions and itching.

-- Remember when you had the chicken pox?
-Take an oatmeal bath to soothe the skin.
+- Take an oatmeal bath to soothe the skin.

-Signs that a sting may be more serious are dramatic swelling, dizziness, swollen tongue, sweating, shortness of breath or allergic reaction.
-If any of these symptoms occur, it is important to contact a medical professional immediately.
+If you experience a swollen tongue, dramatic swelling, dizziness, sweating, shortness of breath, or other allergic reaction symptoms, contact your doctor and seek help immediately.
 A doctor may want to treat the sting with stronger antihistamines or steroids.